 The June solstice explained

-The June solstice occurs when the sun is at its furthest point from the equator – it reaches its northernmost point and the Earth’s North Pole tilts directly towards the sun, at about 23.5 degrees.
+A solstice occurs when the sun's zenith is at its furthest point from the equator.
+During the June solstice it reaches its northernmost point and the Earth’s North Pole tilts directly towards the sun, at about 23.5 degrees.
 It is also known as the northern solstice because it occurs when the sun is directly over the Tropic of Cancer in the northern hemisphere.
 If the Earth's rotation was at right angles to the plane of its orbit around the sun, there would be no solstice days and no seasons.

 The June solstice day has the longest hours of daylight for those living north of the equator.
 Those living or travelling to the north of the Arctic Circle are able to see the “midnight sun”, where the sun remains visible throughout the night, while those living or travelling south of the Antarctic Circle will not see sun during this time of the year.
 For those living near the equator, the sun does not shift up and down in the sky as much compared with other geographical locations away from the equator during this time of the year.
 This means that the length of day temperature does not vary as much.